rickoff/Tes3mp-0.8.x/README.md

 - MultiMark : Possibility of depositing several marks using basic spells Mark and Recall

 - ClimbingScript : Hit an element of the scenery with the tool to engage the climbing mode

+- VocalDiscord : Vocal instantiated on discord according to the position of the player in the game